Anthony Smith (fighter): Move to Light Heavyweight

 Smith faced Ryan Spann on September 18, 2021, at UFC Fight Night 192.
 He won the fight via rear-naked choke submission in round one.
 This win earned him the Performance of the Night award.

 Smith faced Magomed Ankalaev on July 30, 2022, at UFC 277.
 He lost the fight via technical knockout in the second round.

 Smith was scheduled to face Jamahal Hill on March 11, 2023, at UFC Fight Night 221.
 However, Hill was pulled from the bout after being rebooked to instead face Glover Teixeira for the vacant light heavyweight title at UFC 283.
 Smith served as the backup for that fight, but missed weight by 1.5lbs.

 Smith faced Johnny Walker on May 13, 2023, at UFC on ABC 4.
 He lost the bout via unanimous decision.

 Smith faced Ryan Spann in a rematch on August 26, 2023, at UFC Fight Night 225.
 He won the close bout via split decision.
 9 out of 14 media outlets scored the bout for Spann.

 Smith faced Khalil Rountree Jr. on December 9, 2023, at UFC Fight Night 233, as a replacement for Azamat Murzakanov who fell ill with Pneumonia.
 He lost the fight via technical knockout in round three.

 Smith faced Vitor Petrino on May 4, 2024, at UFC 301.
 He won the fight in the first round via a guillotine-choke submission.

 Smith was scheduled to step in on short notice to face Carlos Ulberg on June 29, 2024, at UFC 303, as a replacement for an injured Jamahal Hill.
 However, one week before the event, Ulberg was forced to withdraw and was replaced by Roman Dolidze.
 Smith lost the fight by unanimous decision.

+Weeks prior to his bout at UFC 310 in November 2024, Smith's longtime coach of over fifteen years Scott Morton died suddenly.
 Smith faced former UFC Light Heavyweight Championship title challenger Dominick Reyes on December 7, 2024 at UFC 310.
 He lost the fight by technical knockout via elbows and punches in the second round.

 Smith had his retirement fight against Zhang Mingyang on April 26, 2025 at UFC on ESPN 66.
 Smith lost the bout by TKO in the first round after the top of his head was cut open by a lead elbow.

+Post UFC

+Smith faced Chase Sherman in a bare knuckle MMA fight on April 10, 2026, in the main event of Gamebred Bareknuckle MMA 9 in the Dominican Republic.
+He won the bout via a rear-naked choke submission in the first round.